nutanix/karbon-platform-services/how_to/data_sources/README.md

 ## Xi IoT CLI

-Open [https://github.com/nutanix/xi-iot/tree/master/cli](https://github.com/nutanix/xi-iot/tree/master/cli) in your browser and follow the steps to install the Xi IoT CLI.
+The data interfaces created as part of the following steps require the Xi IoT CLI.
+Open [cli](https://github.com/nutanix/xi-iot/tree/master/cli) in your browser and follow the steps to install the Xi IoT CLI.

-## Data Sources
+## Registering a Data Sources

-In Xi IoT, data sources can be set up in order to connect cloud entities such as Applications and Data Pipelines to edge devices.
-Xi IoT ia equipped with a few ready to use protocols such as MQTT, RTSP, and GigE Vision.
+In Xi IoT, data sources connect cloud entities such as Applications and Data Pipelines to edge devices.
+Support for configuring MQTT, RTSP, and GigE Vision data sources is built into the UI.

-We also support many other data sources as well which can be deployed using the Xi IoT CLI amd a yaml file to specifying criteria such as service domain and topics.
-You can find examples of these yaml files inside each of the data source subfolders as well as how to implement and use them in the platform.
+Other data sources can be deployed using the Xi IoT CLI.
+The CLI commands accept YAML input to specify criteria such as service domains and topics.
+The following examples assume you have installed and configured the CLI.